Get

 But every time the dog barks inappropriately, you have to correct the behavior with the specific command and follow through with other means of reinforcing the command, such as treats and praise.
 If you use the command every time your dog barks at a certain trigger, such as seeing a squirrel outside, and the dog stops barking, give them a treat.
 Likewise, don’t use the command if you want them to bark when there’s a knock at the door, so they know that it’s okay to keep barking in this situation.
 They will eventually learn what they should bark at and what they shouldn’t as long as you keep using the command and reinforcing with treats when appropriate.

 We highly recommend never treating barking with aggression.
-In certain dogs, negative connotations associated with your training methods can actually increase the risk for poor behavior.
+In certain dogs, negative connotations associated with your training methods can actually increase the risk of poor behavior.
 It’s important to treat your dog with respect while letting them know who is boss.

 You build a stronger bond by choosing a simple command and working diligently with your pup to get the desired results.